 A few years ago, beauty tubes mascara was popular.
 For those of you not familiar with “beauty tubes technology,” basically the tubes are mascara fibers that encase the eyelashes, as opposed to regular mascara, which essentially paints them.
-Because of this, makers of the beauty tube mascaras say they are water-resistant.
-Beauty tube mascara was created by a company called Blinc (formerly called Kiss Me), but L’Oreal had a popular one, and I think a few other drugstore brands did too.
+Because of this, makers of the beauty tube mascaras say the product is water-resistant.
+Beauty tube mascara was created by a company called Blinc (formerly called Kiss Me), but L’Oreal had a popular one and I believe a few other drugstore brands did too.

-I tried the L’Oreal one back in the day, and I wasn’t impressed.
-But I recently decided to try it again, mainly because I do a lot of weddings and waterproof or water-resistant mascara is a must.
-I bought a tube from Blinc, and eagerly tried it out.
+I tried the L’Oreal one back in the day and I wasn’t impressed.
+But I recently decided give beauty tube technology another try, mainly because I do a lot of weddings and waterproof or water-resistant mascara is a must.
+I bought a tube from Blinc and eagerly tried it out.
 Because I strive to be a positive person, I will talk first about the good aspects of this mascara.

 It does not budge.
 I didn’t cry while I was wearing it, but I feel confident that you will not see a smudge or flake when wearing this mascara.
 That is definitely an important part of a solid mascara, so props on that, Blinc.

 The Blinc mascara does add length to your lashes.
 So if you’ve got thick lashes that you only want to lengthen and you’re an emotional person or someone who struggles with smudged mascara, you can stop reading right now and go get yourself a tube.

 But if you need volume in your life, pass on this one.
 I’ve found that most people, myself included, need the volume and length combo.
 I like big hair, big handbags and big lashes, and I’m not ashamed.